gantry/docs/pages/01.gantry5/02.configure/12.inheritance/docs.md

 ![](section_1.jpg?classes=shadow,border)
 [/ui-callout]

+* **Mode**: Enables you to choose between cloning the section from another outline as a one-time copy or inheriting for synchronization.
+* **Outline**: This dropdown enables you to select an outline to source the section's attributes and/or children from.
+* **Section Attributes**: This option enables you to inherit/clone a section's attributes, or particle-specific settings.
+* **Section Children**: This option enables you to inherit/clone a section's children, including particles, their positions, width, attributes, and block settings.

 When you inherit a section's children, you are importing that section's particles and setting them to inherit, as well.
 So, if you were to remove **Section Children** from that section's inheritance settings later on, the particles will remain and will continue to inherit attributes and block settings from the original outline until manually disconnected and removed.

 If you delete a particle, any sections inheriting its section's children will have the particle removed as well.
 This does not happen if **Section Children** is turned off in the section's inheritance settings.